 matijs.net — Software

-MSGConvert: A .MSG to mbox convertor
+MSGConvert: A .MSG to mbox converter

 Introduction